Best Mobile Card Readers for UK Businesses

 Using the Tide smartphone app, you can see dashboards and data visualisations of your business income - Source: Tide

-Compared to the card readers we’ve tested, Tide’s Card Reader Plus falls some way behind in terms of usability.
-While we found Tide’s Card Reader Plus to be simple for inputting a price and charging customers, changing the price required us to cancel the entire payment rather than make a quick edit.
+Compared to the card readers we’ve tested, Tide’s Card Reader falls some way behind in terms of usability.
+While we found it relatively easy to input a price and charge customers, changing the price required us to cancel the entire payment rather than make a quick edit.

 Even more complex and time-consuming is the process of issuing a refund.
 We had to navigate away from the card reader to the mobile app for starters.
 Then, we could only request a refund online rather than process one immediately.
 The refund was only processed around three days later which is quite a lengthy period compared to the instant refunds of other mobile card readers.